TERMS AND CONDITIONS

-Subscriber is solely responsible for saving/exporting of all CDR's (call detail records), messages, calling lists and any reports needed with in 90 days of non dialing activity on the platform.
-After 90 days of non dialing activity subscribers account will be closed and purged from the system.
+Subscriber is solely responsible for saving/exporting of all CDR's (call detail records), messages, call recordings, calling lists and any reports needed with in 30 days of dialing activity on the platform.
+After 30 days of non dialing activity subscribers account will be closed and purged from the system.

 5. LIMITATION OF LIABILITY

 In no event shall InterCloud9 be liable to Subscriber or any third party for special, indirect, incidental or consequential damages whether arising under contract, warranty, or tort (including negligence or strict liability) or any other theory of liability.
 InterCloud9's liability for damages, regardless of the form of the action, shall not exceed the license fee paid by Subscriber for the Services, if any.
 The limitation of liability reflects the allocation of risk between the parties.
 The limitations specified in this Section will survive and apply even if any limited remedy specified in this Agreement is found to have failed of its essential purpose.